 The fund: To position Rice for the NIH launch of the new ARPA-H funding mechanism, the Provost Office has created the ARPA-H Strategic Initiative seed funds program.
 It is expected that these awards will lead to competitive ARPA-H proposals.

 ARPA-H Strategic Initiative seed funds may only be used for allowable expenses through the Rice procurement system.
-These funds may not be used for F&A costs, summer salary, purchase of research equipment, or reducing teaching responsibilities.
+These funds may not be used for F&A costs, faculty salary, subcontracts, purchase of research equipment, or reducing teaching responsibilities.

 Full-time and research faculty members at Rice are eligible to apply.
 Project proposals must include at least one TMC partner.
 Proposals that match the Rice contribution with a TMC contribution will be viewed more favorably.
 In-kind support in lieu of matching dollars is acceptable.